richard-dao/Vision-Transformer-TL-Competition/README.md

-# Vision Transformer Transfer Learning Project Repository
+# Vision Transformer Submission Project Repository

 Full step-by-step instructions for reproducability can be found on the .ipynb file and in the final report.
 GitHub is unable to hold the final parameter weights saved in a .pth file as the final file is too large.